 The Code of Federal Regulations (CFR) is the document that details how each relevant part of the federal government will implement legislation.
 Search by the name of the act.
 This can be very, very detailed.

-3) Academic Search Premier Search on the name of the policy in quotation marks, for example, "Family and Medical Leave Act" to find articles on how well the act of Congress accomplished its goals or ran into problems.
+3) Academic Search Complete Search on the name of the policy in quotation marks, for example, "Family and Medical Leave Act" to find articles on how well the act of Congress accomplished its goals or ran into problems.
 Also try Access World News for newspaper articles, again with the name of the policy in quotation marks.
 Look at the years on the left side of the results particularly for when the legislation was enacted.